apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 Traffic Stats Administration
 ****************************

-Traffic Stats consists of three seperate components: Traffic Stats, InfluxDB, and Grafana.
+Traffic Stats consists of three separate components: Traffic Stats, InfluxDB, and Grafana.
 See below for information on installing and configuring each component as well as configuring the integration between the three and Traffic Ops.

 Installation
 ========================